Frame3D/torios-binary/README.md

 You can also turn syntax highlighting on for regular text files to have all quotes highlighted, numbers colored, as well as brackets, etc...

+themes can be added and configured just like syntax highlighting see [themes.flpad](https://github.com/Israel-D/torios-binary/blob/master/text/themes.flpad)

 This can make editing plain text more fun :smile: